egustavsson/vector-analysis/README.md

 ```

 ### 2. BAM to FASTA
 PacBio HiFi reads are generally generated as an unmapped BAM file.
-To conver them to FAST format use this example:
+This only needs to be doen once regardless of reference used for mapping or other changes while mapping.
+To convert BAM to FASTA format use this example:

 ```bash
 bam2fasta -u -o out in.bam